YEAR TWO – DS2.4

 Anthony Powis is an architect and researcher, working with themes of urban nature, more-than-human vitality, and creativity.
 Between 2012 and 2016, he led public space and other projects at muf architecture/art, and has been part of the Monsoon Assemblages project at Westminster since 2017.
 He has tutored, led invited workshops, and been a visiting critic at The Bartlett, UCL, University of Sheffield School of Architecture, and Central St Martins.

-The studio focuses on designing ecological architectures.
-The students will be designing visions for possible ecological futures.
-Such holistic approach combines buildings and landscapes.
-The fields are not seen as separate, but as a continuum of degrees of shelter.
-The clients will be the entire local ecosystem, the human and non-human inhabitants.
-The students will investigate how the life of humans and those of plants and other animals can relate ecologically, how architecture can nurture and express ecological processes.
+This year, DS2.4 continues its research into envisioning possible ecological futures, speculating on alternative worlds, jouissance **, and ways of living that might better nurture individuals, communities, and the environment.
+Such a holistic approach combines buildings and landscapes—the fields are not seen as separate, but as a continuum of degrees of shelter.
+Our clients will be the entire local ecosystem, the human and non-human inhabitants.
+The students will investigate how the lives of humans and those of plants and other animals can relate ecologically, how architecture can nurture and express ecological processes.

-The students will apply this knowledge to define the brief they will be designing for and represent the interactions within as well as with the surrounding ecosystem in a beautiful sectional diagram.
-This will later be developed into environmental building sections.
+- the students will design for and represent the spatial conditions, as well as relations with the surrounding ecosystem, in beautiful sectional diagrams; and later develop these into environmental building sections.

 - in parallel, the students will map the local and site ecology and how their project supports its process of change.
 This will gradually grow into massing studies leading to plans.
 They will also be making physical models and hand drawn sketches.

 The studio will use a mix of pedagogies: group and personal tutorials, visits to inspiring places and exhibitions, seminars, short lectures on methods and concepts, and structured workshops to help the students develop the ecological design skills.

 We will be using equally handmade approaches to support the intuitive creativity, and incorporating digital techniques for rigour and efficiency.
 The results will be collated in an a living systems design handbook.